edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 - **ZeroMQ** (**DEPRECATED**) - `Type=zero`

 !!! note
-    I general all EdgeX Services running in a deployment must be configured to use the same EdgeX MessageBus implementation.
+    In general all EdgeX Services running in a deployment must be configured to use the same EdgeX MessageBus implementation.
 By default all services that use the EdgeX MessageBus are configured to use the Redis Pub/Sub implementation.
 NATS does support a compatibility mode with MQTT.
 See the [NATS MQTT Mode](#nats-mqtt-mode) section below for details.

 ### Redis Pub/Sub